-In Illinois, if you are arrested for Driving under the influence of alcohol your license can and likely will be suspended.
+In Illinois, if you are arrested for driving under the influence of alcohol then your license can and likely will be suspended.
 Generally, your license will be suspended for six months if you took a breathalyzer test and blew a .08 or above.
 Alternatively, if you refuse to submit to a breathalyzer then your license will be suspended for one year.

-- The first way you can get your license back is to bargain with the prosecutor.
+The first way you can get your license back is to bargain with the prosecutor.
 This is commonly referred to as a ‘’pitch for a plea’’.
 What that means is you agree to plead guilty to the DUI charge and the prosecutor agrees to give you your license back.
 The downside obviously is that you must agree that you were driving drunk but depending on your circumstances and the strength of your case, it may be the best option for you.

-- The first ground for rescission of the statutory summary suspension is that you were not properly placed under arrest for driving under the influence of alcohol.
+The first ground for rescission of the statutory summary suspension is that you were not properly placed under arrest for driving under the influence of alcohol.
 What you are basically telling the court here is that you were never placed under arrest and therefore you cannot be asked to submit to a breathalyzer test.
 To put it simply, no arrest no test.

-- The third ground for rescission of the statutory summary suspension is that you were not properly warned that refusing to take the test would result in a suspension of your license, or that if you submitted to a breathalyzer test and blew a .08 or above you would be suspended.
-Basically what you are telling the judge here is that you were not warned by the police officer that you could lose your license in the first place which is required by law.
+The third ground for a recession of the statutory summary suspension is that you were not properly warned that refusing to take the test would result in a suspension of your license, or that if you submitted to a breathalyzer test and blew a .08 or above you would be suspended.
+Basically what you are telling the judge here is that you were not warned by the police officer that you could lose your license in the first place, which is required by law.
 If a police officer does not give you a proper warning that your license is subject to suspension, you are entitled to get your license back.

-- The fifth ground for rescission of the statutory summary suspension is that you did not refuse to submit to or complete the chemical tests or standardized field sobriety test.
+The fifth ground for recession of the statutory summary suspension is that you did not refuse to submit to or complete the chemical tests or standardized field sobriety test.
 This ground is basically telling the judge that you did everything the police officer asked and that because you did submit to a breathalyzer test, your license should not be suspended.
-This ground is not often pleaded by an attorney because if you submit to all the tests that the officer asks, he should not suspend you in the first place.
+This ground is not often pleaded by an attorney because if you submit to all the tests that the officer asks, then he should not suspend you in the first place.

 All of this may seem like a lot of information, but it is very important to evaluate the strengths and weaknesses of your individual case.
 These hearings to get your license back are very common and it can be the best way for you to be able to get your license back.